i2mint/dol/README.md

 # dol

 Base builtin tools make and transform data object layers (dols).

-The package is light-weight: Pure python; not third-party dependencies.
+The package is light-weight: Pure python; no third-party dependencies.

 To install:	```pip install dol```